Byzantine Empire, Byzantium, Constantinople

 A few weeks after ascending to the throne, Contantine decided to journey to the East.
 He was moving away the old rivalries, political infightins in Rome, in favour of a new Capital: New Rome.
 Eventually named as Constantine’s city: Constantinople.

 Rising of Christianity was irreversible in the Roman Empire.
 Furthermore, Christian people were very well organized.
 They were becoming a state within the state day after day.
 Recognizing the presence of this powerful organization was wise decision.
 Constantine built his new city upon the foundations of new religion.
 The first generation Hagia Sophia (Megale Ekklesia) was built by him in the heart of Constantinople.

 What Was The Purpose Of The Council of Nicea (Nicaea)

 Constantine was the greatest reformist to the throne after the Diocletian.
 He changed the capital and laid the foundations for the new religion, Christianity.
 First he felt obliged to form the hierarchy of the Church.

 In the First Council of Nicaea, the principals of Christianity decided upon.
 The five major episcopal sees of the Empire assigned to the cities: Rome, Constantinople, Jerusalem, Alexandria and Antioch.

-Patriarchs of Rome (Pope) and Constantinople were major cities to lead the Christian community due to their political strength.
-This caused the quarrels between the Pope and Patriarch in the long term.
+Rome and Constantinople were the major cities to lead the Christian community due to their political strength.
+Over time, this competition has led to great controversy between the Pope in Rome and the Patriarch in Constantinople.